-Guidance for Industry
+Draft Guidance for Industry

-This guidance represents the current thinking of the Food and Drug Administration (FDA or Agency) on this topic.
+This draft guidance, when finalized, will represent the current thinking of the Food and Drug Administration (FDA or Agency) on this topic.
 It does not establish any rights for any person and is not binding on FDA or the public.
 You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.
 To discuss an alternative approach, contact the FDA staff responsible for this guidance as listed on the title page.